Pylons/pyramid/docs/narr/introduction.rst

 :app:`Pyramid` and Other Web Frameworks
 ---------------------------------------

-The first release of Pyramid's predecessor (named :mod:`repoze.bfg`) was made in July of 2008.
+The first release of :app:`Pyramid`\ 's predecessor (named :mod:`repoze.bfg`) was made in July of 2008.
 At the end of 2010, we changed the name of :mod:`repoze.bfg` to :app:`Pyramid`.
 It was merged into the Pylons project as :app:`Pyramid` in November of that year.

 :app:`Pyramid` was inspired by :term:`Zope`, :term:`Pylons` (version 1.0), and
 :term:`Django`.
 As a result, :app:`Pyramid` borrows several concepts and